 Ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.

 Aruba Vacation on a Budget

-While the weather in Aruba is fairly consistent year-round, they do have an off season.
-As you can imagine summer is the most expensive time to visit.
-My first Aruba travel tip is to visit Aruba after the summer season such as September or October.
+While the weather in Aruba is fairly consistent year-round, they do have an off-season.
+As you can imagine summer and the winter holiday seasons are the most expensive time to visit.
+My first Aruba travel tip is to visit Aruba outside of the high season.

 Hotels like Dorado Eagle Beach Hotel or Tropicana Aruba Resort and Casino offer the convenience of a mini kitchen.
 Besides the cost of accommodations, food can be a major expense.
 I especially like to have breakfast in my hotel room.
 Just eating this one meal in the hotel room saves at least $10 per person each day.